united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step2/info.md

 <br />

 Now since USP Core WAAP is configured to block introspection queries, this query is denied by HTTP response 403!

-> &#128270; Although acting as an example vulnerability here CVE-2025-29927 (Next.js middleware authentication bypass) marks the importance of having security measures in place.
-This particular vulnerability or similar ones are blocked by default without any specific configuration required by USP Core WAAP!

 ### Inspect USP Core WAAP logs